sdickler/FINE/docs/source/gettingStartedDoc.rst

 pip, jupyter etc. are remotely set and do not have to be manually set.

 A development platform which can be used to work with/on the code and which comes with Anaconda is Spyder.
-Other development platforms are PyCharm or Visua Studio Code.
+Other development platforms are PyCharm or Visual Studio Code.

 **FINE installation**